magento/devdocs/guides/v2.0/migration/migration-troubleshooting.md

 #### Possible solutions

-1. Install the corresponding Magento 2 extension.
+* Install the corresponding Magento 2 extension

-2. Ignore the attribute that causes the issue.
+* Ignore the attribute that causes the issue

     For this, add the attribute to the `ignore` group in the `eav-attribute-groups.xml.dist` file.

-3. Add class mapping using the `class-map.xml.dist` file.
+* Add class mapping using the `class-map.xml.dist` file

 ### Foreign key constraint fails